Pinterest is constantly changing and adding new features to its platform.

 Some general Pinterest marketing tips

-This post was about Pinterest marketing in 2020 and best strategies to grow your blog or business in 2020 but I thought I’d quickly go over some general Pinterest tips.
+This post was about Pinterest marketing in 2022 and the best strategies to grow your blog or business in 2022 but I thought I’d quickly go over some general Pinterest tips.

 These are some simple things you can do that will get you amazing results:

-- pay attention to your Google Analytics to see which pins bring you most traffic-create more of those
+- pay attention to your Google Analytics to see which pins bring you most traffic-create more pins that are similar to those ones

 There you have it!